fdnd-agency/fabrique/README.md

 We've build a somewhat infinite canvas where users can scroll to multiple directions.
 The page also has some filters, which once clicked dims the objects that are not applicable to that filter.

 ## Live link
-View the live infinite canvas project [here](https://qatarmuseums.agency.fdnd.nl/ ).
+View the live project [here](https://qatarmuseums.agency.fdnd.nl/ ).

 ## Techniques / tools